 Make Your Own Graphic Organizers

-The simplest organizers scaffold a process.
-Think about something you ask students to do that involves multiple steps.
-Turn that into a graphic organizer by creating a two cell table.
-The top cell contains the directions for that step.
-The bottom cell is a big empty space for students to do the work.
+Then, turn those directions into a graphic organizer with a series of two-row tables.
+The top rows contain the directions for the step.
+The bottom row is a big empty space for students to do the work.

 Making your own graphic organizers is a useful skill for any educator.
 Each of us has our own teaching style, and it can be hard to find the perfect resource for every activity.